NamithaChitrazee/REve/documentation/GettingStarted.md

 ##### 1.2 Build the GDML (generally not needed if working from a Musing)

-If you are using your own local **muse** setup and want to incorporate the display, make sure to build the GDML geometry after cloning and building the Event Display repository.
+If you are using your own local **muse** setup and want to incorporate the display, make sure to build the GDML after cloning and building the Event Display repository.

     ```
     muse build GDML